SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

     </li>
     <li> Manage Account
         <ul type="1">
-            <li>FR11:The system shall allow the registered user to update their personal information.</li>
+            <li>FR11: The system shall allow the registered user to update their personal information.</li>
             <li>FR12: The system shall update the updated information of the registered user in the database.</li>
             <li>FR13: The system shall allow the registered user to change and update the current password.</li>
             <li>FR14: The system shall update the updated password of the registered user in the database.</li>